 In today’s workplace, most companies work in automated environments that facilitate or enable working remotely.
 As such, there is a greater demand for professionals that can work remotely or virtually.

-The costs of a full-time CFO may be prohibitive to smaller companies, especially if the workload does not require a full-time presence.
+The costs of a full-time Chief Financial Officer may be prohibitive to smaller companies, especially if the workload does not require a full-time presence.
 Further, it is common these days for staff to turn over frequently, often within 1-3 years, which is disruptive to an organization.
 Engaging an outside firm like CFO Strategies to handle your CFO function protects your company against staff turnover and the disruption and cost of starting over with a new CFO.

 From the virtual CFO’s perspective, this structure can allow him/her to serve multiple companies anywhere in the country, giving him/her more knowledge of various systems and practices.
 That knowledge will be brought to bear at your company.
 Outsourcing your CFO function can provide a level of expertise that can otherwise be hard to get.